Fiscal Year 2015: Funded projects include a flag assembly area, roads, entry way, burial areas, landscaping and irrigation.

 Application Procedures

-2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-OMB Circular No. A-102 applies to this program.
+Submit Standard Form 424, "Application for Federal Assistance for Construction Programs," with attachments, to the Director, State Cemetery Grants Service (401C), Department of Veterans Affairs, 810 Vermont Avenue, N.W., Washington, DC 20420.
 This program is excluded from coverage under OMB Circular No. A-110.
-Submit Standard Form 424, 'Application for Federal Assistance for Construction Programs,' with attachments, to the Director, Veterans Cemetery Grants Service (40A3), Department of Veterans Affairs, 810 Vermont Avenue, N.W., Washington, DC 20420.

 Award Procedures

-Formal notification of the award to the State or Tribal Government is made by the Under Secretary for Memorial Affairs, National Cemetery Administration.
+Formal notification of the award to the State is made by the Under Secretary for Memorial Affairs, National Cemetery Administration.

 Deadlines

-Jul 01, 2017: A deadline of July 1st is established for the filing of applications in the year prior to the fiscal year in which funding is requested.
-A deadline of July 1st is established for the filing of applications in the year prior to the fiscal year in which funding is requested.
+A deadline of July 1 is established for the filing of applications in the year prior to the fiscal year in which funding is requested.

 Authorization